Dupreeh07/EllipticCurve_DigitalSignature/README.md

 https://www.youtube.com/watch?v=IgXvI42TcuM&ab_channel=Dupreeh7

 I implemented arithmetic operations for modular math for an abealian group: division, inverse and etc.
-Also the addition-doubling algorithm to multiply numbers by a point in polonomial time instead O(k). it works like that:
+Also the addition-doubling algorithm to multiply numbers by a point. it works like that:

 1. Double and Add algorithm for finding 16P